France's Plate Without Bees

 What is buzz-pollination and why does it matter for French vegetables?

-Buzz-pollination, or sonication, is a technique performed by bumblebees and certain solitary species.
-The bee grips the flower's anther and vibrates its flight muscles at approximately 400 Hz, shaking loose pollen that cannot be transferred by simple contact.
-Courgettes, aubergines, tomatoes, and sweet peppers all require this process.
-Honeybees cannot perform sonication.
-This is why wild bumblebee populations remain irreplaceable in French vegetable production even where managed honeybee hives are present.
+Buzz-pollination is performed by bumblebees at approximately 400 Hz.
+Courgettes, aubergines, tomatoes, and sweet peppers all require it.
+Honeybees cannot perform sonication, making wild bumblebee populations irreplaceable in French vegetable production even where managed honeybee hives are present.

 What percentage of French food requires pollinators?